cavai-research/Adonis-Queue/README.md

 It's good to start queue as separate process, especially in production environment, to not block main event loop

-To start queue run `node ace queue:start` and keep it running in the background
+To start (default) queue run `node ace queue:start` and keep it running in the background

+Or in case of multiple queues can specify which queue to start by providing Ace command a name `node ace queue:start mailQueue`, will start mailQueue

 ### Scaling queue